MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

 1. In the first condition node, select the variable and condition that will determine how the bot conversation should branch at this point.

     - For example, if you've set up user authentication, you might specify a different message if the user is signed in (which may have happened earlier in the conversation).
-    - You can create a condition using the basic editor or you can switch to a the Power Fx formula editor and manually enter an expression.
+    - You can create a condition using the basic editor or switch to the Power Fx formula editor and manually enter an expression.
     - To switch from the formula editor back to the basic editor, reset the node; however, you will need to enter your condition again.
     - Use the _node menu_ (&vellip;) to switch editing modes or reset the node.